 Note for power users: The screen displaying your QR code also has an icon to share your safety number in the top-right corner.
 In-person verification is the preferred method, but you may have already authenticated your contact using another secure application.
 Since you’ve already verified your contact, you can safely use the trust established in that application to verify numbers within Signal, without having to be physically in the presence of your contact.
 In this case you can share your safety number with that application by tapping the “share” icon and sending your contact your safety number.

-A new screen will appear that allows you to choose how quickly messages will disappear:
+A dialogue will appear that allows you to choose how quickly messages will disappear:

-After selecting this option you should see information in the conversation indicating that “disappearing messages” have been enabled.
+After selecting this option, tap “OK,” and then tap the “←” on the top-left corner of the screen, and you should see information in the conversation indicating that “disappearing messages” have been enabled.